Table of Contents

 |142 mm × 73 mm × 8.1 mm||124 mm × 59 mm × 7.6 mm||131 mm × 79 mm × 8.1 mm|

 |Camera||16 MP||8 MP||13 MP|

 |Price (without the contract)||650 $||650 $||450 $|

-Figure 1: Specifications of Samsung S7, iPhone 7 plus and LG G5 (Own work)
+Table: Specifications of Samsung S7, iPhone 7 plus, and LG G5

-In order to find out which smart phone is the best and has most unique features, a study has been conducted.
+In order to find out which smartphone is the best and has the most unique features, a study has been conducted.
 A survey of 80 people was conducted including both males and females including questions of how much hours per day they spend on social networking through their wanted smartphones.
 The response of both males and females include:

 The data taken from two sets can be compared by using a histogram.